sixin-zh/tlnmf-gcm/README.md

-# Identifiability of TL-NMF (code to be released by Auguest 31th 2020)
+# Identifiability of TL-NMF (code to reproduce the numerical results)
 Sixin Zhang, Emmanuel Soubies, and Cédric Févotte.
 On the Identifiability of Transform Learning for Non-negative Matrix Factorization.
 IEEE Signal Processing Letters.
 2020.

 # Install package TLNMF using Python (3.6)